gaurav1086/terraform/tools/terraform-bundle/README.md

   # Include a custom plugin to the bundle.
 Will search for the plugin in the
   # plugins directory (see hierarchy and package it with the bundle archive.
 Plugin must have
   # a name of the form: terraform-provider-*, and must be built with the operating
-  # system and architecture that terraform enterprise is running, e.g. linux and amd64.
+  # system and architecture that Terraform Enterprise is running, e.g. linux and amd64.
   customplugin = {
     versions = ["0.1"]
     source = "myorg/customplugin"